 - Events vs. Continuous Time

 - Greek thinkers tend to think of time geometrically in terms of a line with the present representing a point on the line, the future in front of the present point to the right, and the past behind the point to the left.
-The Hebrews tended to view time as cyclical rather than linear.
-They marked time periods in terms of events, particularly important events, that happened during the time period.
-One example would be their deliverance from Egypt.
-They didn't tend to think chronologically.
-For this reason they didn't have time related verb tenses.
+Events are then superimposed on this line.
+The Hebrews didn't think of time as a separate thing.
+They marked time by events, e.g., the time of harvest or the time God brought them out of Egypt.
+Time was a derivative concept to the Hebrews.
+Events and their relationship to each other were primary.
+The Hebrews didn't tend to think chronologically.
+In the Old Testament events were not arranged so much by their chronological sequence as by their impact or importance.
+An indication that Hebrews viewed time differently is the fact that they didn't have time-related verb forms (past, present, future).

 - Block Logic vs. Step Logic